garrandall/popular-music-data/tracks/i-tried-bone-thugs-n-harmony-akon.md

-you can't have piece of mind of me, I thought I was right but really I'm wrong, in the end I was to blind to see, I was in the fast lane chasin' my dream, and then it seem when the fame and cash came they just got me going crazy lately, lately, lately I been so faded trying to erase it but I cant cause the drama just goes greater and I been in so many collisions from putting shit up till later
+you can't have piece of mind of me, I thought I was right but really I'm wrong, in the end I was to blind to see, I was in the fast lane chasin' my dream, and then it seem when the fame and cash came they just got me going crazy lately, lately, lately I been so faded trying to erase it but I can't cause the drama just goes greater and I been in so many collisions from putting shit up till later